In Association with Amazon.com

 - Hankala olla jumala (suom.
 Marja Koskinen, 1979)

 - Films: Es ist nicht leicht ein Gott zu sein, 1990, prod.
 B.A.
 Produktion, Garance, Hallelujah Films, dir.
-Peter Fleischmann, starring Edward Zentara, Aleksandr Filippenko, Hugues Quester, Anne Gautier; Trudno byt bogom, 2013, dir. by Aleksei German, screenplay by Aleksei German, Svetlana Karmalita, starring Leonid Yarmolnik, Laura Lauri, Yuri Tsurilo, Oleg Botin
+Peter Fleischmann, starring Edward Zentara, Aleksandr Filippenko, Hugues Quester, Anne Gautier; Trudno byt bogom, 2013, dir.
+Aleksei German, screenplay by Aleksei German, Svetlana Karmalita, starring Leonid Yarmolnik, Laura Lauri, Yuri Tsurilo, Oleg Botin

 • Khischnye veschi veka, 1965